 As discussed under the section entitled 'Changes in Accounting Policy and New Accounting Pronouncements' the Company has adopted IFRS 9 effective January 1, 2018.
-The following are the financial instrument classifications under this new standard.
-Financial assets and liabilities are recognized when Liberty Gold becomes a party to the contractual provisions of the instrument.
+The financial instrument classifications under this new standard are outlined in Note 3 to our Interim Financial Statements.